Cut Flower Garden Dos and Don’ts for Beginners

 Cut Flower Garden Dos and Don'ts: cream dahlia with bees pollinating

 DON’T overhead water your perennial and annual flowers.
 When using a drip system or soaker hoses, your plants will only need a quarter of the water they need with overhead watering.
-When the foliage is wet, the plant is more susceptible to fungal disease.
+Wet foliage makes plants more susceptible to fungal disease.

 The most efficient way to water your garden is by drip irrigation.
-Drip irrigation slowly brings water to the plant’s roots before evaporating.
-This is especially important in late summer when it’s the hottest.
+Drip irrigation slowly brings water to the plant’s roots before evaporating, which is especially important in late summer, when it’s the hottest.

 sweet peas and greenhouse

 If you can avoid it, try not to water in the evening.
 There won’t be enough time for the leaves to dry before the temperatures cool, which could create powdery mildew and fungal diseases.
-If you have no choice but to water in the evening, ensure you are only watering the roots of the plant and not the foliage.
+If you have no choice but to water in the evening, ensure you are only watering the plant’s roots and not the foliage.

 Cut Flower Garden Dos and Don'ts: dahlias